danielkelshaw/SensorFusionND/README.md

 - [x] [**P3:** Object Tracking](https://github.com/danielkelshaw/SensorFusionND/tree/main/p3-object-tracking)

-    The object tracking project utilised lidar data ini conjunction with the 2D feature tracking in order to match the bounding boxes for vehicles and provide a much more representative estimate of the time-to-collision.
+    The object tracking project utilised lidar data in conjunction with the 2D feature tracking in order to match the bounding boxes for vehicles and provide a much more representative estimate of the time-to-collision.
     <br>